MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-leave-and-absence-manage-employee-leave.md

 You can include a reason code and comment when adjusting an employee's leave balance.

-When hovering over any leave balance, you will now see:<br>
+When hovering over any leave balance, you will now see:
-- **Available**: Total this year - Take this year
+- **Available**: Total this year - Taken this year
 - **Total this year**: All accruals, adjustments, and carry forward for the year
 - **Taken this year**: All approved time off